-The five-member Truth and Reconciliation Commission has been constituted by the decision of the Government of Nepal, Council of Ministers dated 10 February 2015 in accordance with the Enforced Disappearances Enquiry, Truth and Reconciliation Commission Act, 2014.
-The Commission consists of the following Chairperson and members:
+Truth and Reconciliation Commission was established on 10 February 2015 by the decision of the Government of Nepal in accordance with the Enforced Disappearances Inquiry, Truth and Reconciliation Commission Act, 2014.

 Objectives of the Commission

-As per the Enforced Disappearances Enquiry, Truth and Reconciliation Commission Act, 2014, the objectives of the Truth and Reconciliation Commission are as follow:
+As per the Enforced Disappearances Inquiry, Truth and Reconciliation Commission Act, 2014, the objectives of the Truth and Reconciliation Commission are as follow:

 Functions, Duties and Powers of the Commission

-The Enforced Disappearances Enquiry, Truth and Reconciliation Commission Act, 2014, under Section 13, stipulates the functions, Duties and Powers of the Commission as follow:
+The Enforced Disappearances Inquiry, Truth and Reconciliation Commission Act, 2014, under Section 13, stipulates the functions, Duties and Powers of the Commission as follow:

-The term “gross violation of human rights” is defined in section 2 (j) of the Enforced Disappearances Enquiry, Truth and Reconciliation Commission Act, 2014, which reads as follows:
+The term “gross violation of human rights” is defined in section 2 (j) of the Enforced Disappearances Inquiry, Truth and Reconciliation Commission Act, 2014, which reads as follows: